rohitha-edara/rohitha-edara.github.io/_pages/about.md

 <h2>2024</h2>
   <div class="news-item">
-	<p>Presented the paper, 'Investigating Mechanisms Contributing to Racial-Ethnic Disparities in Wages and Benefits of ECE Teachers' at <a href="https://aefpweb.org/">AEFP</a> Annual Conference 2024 in Baltimore, MD.</p>
+	<p>Presented the paper, 'Investigating Mechanisms Contributing to Racial-Ethnic Disparities in Wages and Benefits of ECE Teachers' at <a href="https://aefpweb.org/">Association for Education Finance and Policy (AEFP)</a> Annual Conference 2024 in Baltimore, MD.</p>
   </div>

   <div class="news-item">